 As part of supportive documentation sent prior to the onsite visit, the auditor received and reviewed the training curriculum provided to staff members who are responsible for conducting pat searches.
-The training includes video on appropriate pat search techniques for cross-gender and transgender searches, respectful communication with LGBTI residents and safe management of LGBTI residents, and facilitated hands-on training on pat search techniques.
+The training included video on appropriate pat search techniques for cross-gender and transgender searches, respectful communication with LGBTI residents and safe management of LGBTI residents, and facilitated hands-on training by Bureau of Prison staff on pat search techniques.
 These training also include instructions on who to conduct a pat search in a professional and respectful manner and in the least intrusive manner possible, consistent with security needs.
 As part of the agency's training program, Reentry Support Specialist staff receive this training during orientation and annually thereafter.